-Colac Otway Shire will liaise with Department of Human Services whether delivering the Emergency Case Management System directly or coordinating the delivery by a health or community service organisation.
-A request for funding to coordinate or deliver the service will be forwarded to the DHS Regional Recovery Coordinator.
+Colac Otway Shire will liaise with Department of Health and Human Services whether delivering the Emergency Case Management System directly or coordinating the delivery by a health or community service organisation.
+A request for funding to coordinate or deliver the service will be forwarded to the DHHS Regional Recovery Coordinator.
 The funding submission will contain the following:

-- Estimated number of households affected. - Nature of the impacts of the emergency on individuals, households and the community. - Details in relation to the capacity of local services to respond.
+- Estimated number of households affected. - Nature of the impacts of the emergency on individuals, households and the community.

+• Details in relation to the capacity of local services to respond.

-Where there is potential for primary producers to be affected by an emergency, the Shire will liaise with Department of Human Services and DEPI to determine the circumstances in which case management support may be delivered in a coordinated approach.
+Where there is potential for primary producers to be affected by an emergency, the Shire will liaise with DHHS and DELWP to determine the circumstances in which case management support may be delivered in a coordinated approach.

-6.25 Financial Considerations
+6.36 Financial Considerations